rbckman/gonzopi/README.md

 Gonzo Pi
 =============

-Go Gonzo with the Ultimate Filmmaking Device!
+Turn a Raspberry Pi to the Ultimate Filmmaking Device!

 How to build and use it here [https://github.com/rbckman/gonzopi_build](https://github.com/rbckman/gonzopi_build)

+For preorders contact go(at)gonzopi.org

 Software
 --------